 Narrowing your topic

 If you picked a broad, general topic such as "terrorism" or "the environment" to write about, you probably need to narrow the focus of your research.
-If you looked up "terrorism" in the Academic Search Premier database, for instance, you'd find 59262 articles.
-Do you really want to look through 59262 articles about terrorism?
+If you looked up "terrorism" in the Academic Search Premier database, for instance, you'd find 59,262 articles.
+Do you really want to look through 59,262 articles about terrorism?

 How do you narrow a topic?
 Begin by thinking of a particular issue or sub-topic associated with your topic.
-An example of narrower aspects of "terrorism" or "the environment" would be "psychological aspects of terrorism" or "global warming".
+An example of narrower aspects of "terrorism" or "the environment" would be "psychological aspects of terrorism" or "global warming."

 Having trouble thinking of a sub-topic?
 Go to the Reference Desk and ask to see the Library of Congress Subject Headings.
 Look under your topic and find the NT symbol.
 These are Narrower Topics.
 Glance through these terms for one that interests you.

-You might also trying looking up your topic in the Academic Search Premier database.
+You might also trying looking up your topic in the Academic Search Complete database.
 Be sure to do a "subject terms" search.
 Click on the term itself to see broader terms, narrower terms, or related terms.
 You will find your topic broken down into sub-topics.

 Are you satisfied with your choice of topic?

 NO?
-Talk to your professor.
+Talk to a librarian or your professor.

 YES!
 Go on to Step 2.

-Step 2--Finding Background Information
+Step 2: Finding Background Information

 When you've chosen your topic begin by gathering background information.
 Background information will tell you in general terms what is known about your topic.
 It includes things like definitions of your topic, names of people who are authorities in the field, movements or dates, important facts, etc. Background information will also help you understand the relationship of your topic to other subjects, find subcategories and issues within the subject, and locate terminology associated with your topic.
 Start by: